-Unlike previous works~\citep{bar2025navigation,peva}, we assume that the environment is deterministic, which leads to faster inference time.
+Unlike previous works~\cite{bar2025navigation,peva}, we assume that the environment is deterministic, which leads to faster inference time.
 Also, while the timesteps $k_0, \dots, k_n$ can be uniformly spaced, we find that training in a non-fixed frequency by randomly skipping states improves generalization.

 Our predictor architecture is based on Conditional Diffusion Transformers (CDiT)~\cite{bar2025navigation}.
-CDiT provides strong action conditioning via AdaLN~\cite{peebles2023scalable} layers, where the flattened action vector of $44 \times 3=132$ dimension is projected as a conditioning signal for each transformer block.
+CDiT provides strong action conditioning via AdaLN~\cite{peebles2023scalable} layers, where the flattened action vector of $44 \times 3=132$ dimensions is projected as conditioning input to each transformer block.
 Unlike diffusion-based CDiT methods~\cite{bar2025navigation,peva}, we directly regress future latent states using DINOv2 features for faster inference without iterative denoising.
-To use CDiT with DINOv2, we define tokens for predicting the future state $\hat{s}_{k_{n+1}}$ (\Cref{fig:flow}) and initialize them with $s_{k_n}$.
+To use CDiT with DINOv2, we define tokens for predicting the future state $\hat{s}_{k_{n+1}}$ (\Cref{fig:flow}), initialized from $s_{k_n}$.

-\textbf{Multistep Prediction.} For inference and planning in robotic tasks, we perform multistep prediction by autoregressively feeding the predicted state $\hat{s}_{k_{n+1}}$ and the next action $a_{k_{n+1} \to k_{n+2}}$ back into $f_\theta$ to generate $\hat{s}_{k_{n+2}}$, continuing this process for future timesteps.
+\textbf{Multistep Prediction.} For inference and planning in robotic tasks, we perform multistep prediction by autoregressively feeding the predicted state $\hat{s}_{k_{n+1}}$ and the subsequent action $a_{k_{n+1} \to k_{n+2}}$ back into $f_\theta$ to generate $\hat{s}_{k_{n+2}}$, continuing this process for future timesteps.